conorbmurphy/galvanizereference/README.md

 ---

-## MongoDB ##
+## MongoDB and Pymongo ##

 MongoDB is an open-source cross-platform document-oriented database program, classified as a NoSQL database program.
 Instead of traditional, table-oriented databases, it uses the dynamic schema system similar to JSON-like documents.
+It doesn't require us to define a schema, though that means that if we don't have a schema we can't do joins (its main limitation).
+It's great for semi-structured data though sub-optimmal for complicated queries.
+You search it with key-value pairs, like a dictionary.

 1. MongoDB has the same concept as a database/schema, being able to contain zero or more
 2. Databases can have zero or more collections (i.e. tables)